Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Background

 \subsection{Fair division}

-We will first describe the fair division problem independently.
-We wish to allocate $m$ divisible resource types among $n$ agents.
-Each agent $i\in[n]$ has an endowment (a.k.a entitlement or fair share) $\ve_i = (\ve_{i1}, \dots, e_{im})$.
-For example, in a shared compute cluster, $\ve_i$ may denote agent $i$'s contribution to this cluster.
-Moreover, as described above, each agent $i$ has a utility function $\utili:[0,1]^m\rightarrow\RR$.
+We describe exchange economies which are used in fair-division mechanisms.
+We first formally define the fair division problem.

-In a mechanism for fair division, each agent truthfully\footnote{ Unlike some previous works on fair division~\citep{parkes2015beyond,kandasamy2020online,ghodsi2011dominant}, we do not study strategic considerations, where agents may attempt to manipulate outcomes in their favor by falsely submitting their utilities. } submits her utility $\utili$ to the mechanism.
-The mechanism then returns an allocation $x\in\XCal$, so as to satisfy two requirements: \emph{sharing incentive} (SI) and \emph{Pareto-efficiency} (PE).
-We say that an allocation $x=(x_1,\dots,x_m)$ satisfies SI if the utility an agent receives is at least as much as her utility when using her endowment, i.e. $\utili(x_i) \geq \utili(e_i)$.
+In a standard mechanism for fair division when the utilities are inputs, each agent truthfully\footnote{ Unlike some previous works on fair division~\citep{parkes2015beyond,kandasamy2020online,ghodsi2011dominant}, we do not study strategic considerations, where agents may attempt to manipulate outcomes in their favor by falsely submitting their utilities.} submits her utility $\utili$ to the mechanism.
+The mechanism then returns an allocation $x\in\XCal$ that are not only efficient but also fair, which satisfies the following two requirements: \emph{sharing incentive} (SI) and \emph{Pareto-efficiency} (PE).
+An allocation $x=(x_1,\dots,x_m)$ satisfies SI if the utility an agent receives is at least as much as her utility when using her endowment, i.e. $\utili(x_i) \geq \utili(e_i)$.
 This simply states that she is never worse off than if she had kept her endowment to herself, so she has the incentive to participate in the fair division mechanism.